cathyli99/udacity-python-P0/README.md

 ## What is this Project about? ##

-The telephone company want to identify numbers, connected time and type of numbers from calls.csv and texts.csv.
+The telephone company want to identify numbers, connected time and type of numbers from *calls.csv* and *texts.csv*.

 ## Calculate Big O ##